whglamrock/leetcode_series/readme.md

 ##### Union Find
+* A textbook unionFind question that includes detecting circle in a graph: [lc684.
+Redundant Connection](https://leetcode.com/problems/redundant-connection/)
 * A typical question that is best/easiest to be solved with union find: [lc261.
 Graph Valid Tree](https://leetcode.com/problems/graph-valid-tree/)